How to Visually Explain the Rise in Treasury Yields

 One indicator, the Copper to Gold ratio, might point toward the next move in long-term bond yields.
 Because copper is a cyclical metal, while gold is a “safe haven” during downturns, prices tend to move inversely.
 The Copper to Gold price ratio has been a solid predictor of long-term yields over the last decade, moving in tandem with the 30-Year treasury.

 To find the best funds for your clients, use our Fund Screener to search across over 65,000 mutual funds and ETFs.
-While you’re at it, read our How to Find the Best Bond ETFs for Client Portfolios for all the best practices to discovering the Best Bond ETFs for your clients.
+While you’re at it, read our How to Find the Best Bond ETFs for Client Portfolios for all the best practices to discovering the Best Bond ETFs for your clients, and watch how YCharts can help you create treasury yield insights quickly and smartly.

 Connect With YCharts